Jonathan Rose is a Professor in the Edward S. Rogers Sr. Department of Electrical and Computer Engineering at the University of Toronto.

 In October 1998, he co-founded Right Track CAD Corporation, which delivered architecture for FPGAs and Packing, Placement and Routing software for FPGAs to FPGA device vendors.
 He was President and CEO of Right Track until May 1, 2000.
 Right Track was purchased by Altera, and became part of the Altera Toronto Technology Centre, where Rose was Senior Director until April 30, 2003.
 His group at Altera Toronto shared responsibility for the development of the architecture for the Altera Stratix, Stratix II, Stratix GX and Cyclone FPGAs.
 His group was also responsible for placement, routing, delay annotation software and benchmarking for these devices, and for the placement and routing software for the Altera Apex 20K and Flex 10K FPGAs.
 From May 1, 2003 to April 30, 2004 Rose held the part-time position of Senior Research Scientist at Altera Toronto.
 He has worked for Bell-Northern Research and a number of FPGA companies on a consulting basis.

 He served as Chair of the Edward S. Rogers Sr. Department of Electrical and Computer Engineering from January 2004 through June 2009, and as the Director of the Engineering Business Minor from 2010-2017.
 He currently serves at the Chair of the Advisory Board of the Engineering Entrepreneurship Hatchery at the University.
-He is a member of the Board of Directors for Academics without Borders.
+He is a member of the Board of Directors for Academics without Borders, and a member of the Governing Board of Massey College in the University of Toronto.

 His research has previously dealt with all aspects of FPGAs including their architecture, Computer-Aided Design (CAD), Field-Programmable Systems, and Soft Processors.
-His more recent research efforts have been in the area of the Automation of Medicine.
+His more recent research efforts have been in the area of the Automation of Medicine, with a focus on mental health.
 Please see the personal web page above for more detail on his research program.

 - University of Toronto Engineering Alumni Hall of Distinction Award, 2017